3MFConsortium/spec_booleans/3MF Boolean operations.md

 The \<boolean> element selects a pre-defined object resource to perform a boolean operation to the base object referenced in the enclosing \<booleanshape> element.
 The boolean operation is applied in the sequence order of the \<boolean> element.

 **objectid** - Selects the object applying the boolean operation.
 The object MUST be an object of type "model" defining a shape: mesh, or shapes defined in other 3MF extensions.
-But it MUST NOT be defined by object combining other objects as _components_ or another _booleanshape_.
+But it MUST NOT s elect any object combining other objects as _components_ or another _booleanshape_.
 When used in combination with [the 3MF Production extension](https://github.com/3MFConsortium/spec_production/blob/master/3MF%20Production%20Extension.md), it MUST NOT reference any object containing Alternatives.

 **transform** - The transform to apply to the selected object before the boolean operation.